altreact/archbk/README.md

 # archbk

-A "bash" / "sh" shell script that automates the installation an Arch Linux ARM base system on removable storage, for use with the Samsung Series 3 ARM Chromebook. https://www.amazon.com/Samsung-Chromebook-Wi-Fi-11-6-Inch-Model/dp/B009LL9VDG
+A "bash" / "sh" shell script that automates the installation an Arch Linux ARM base system, for use with the Samsung Series 3 ARM Chromebook. http://www.samsung.com/us/computer/chrome-os-devices/XE303C12-A01US-specs

 This script automates the install instructions found here: https://archlinuxarm.org/platforms/armv7/samsung/samsung-chromebook

-Big thanks to:
-  Richard Stallman for the GNU operating system https://www.gnu.org/home.en.html, Linus Torvalds for the Linux kernel and git https://en.wikipedia.org/wiki/Linus_Torvalds, the people at Arch Linux https://www.archlinux.org/, the people at Arch Linux ARM https://archlinuxarm.org, github, and to everyone else involved for making this possible.

-Things to be aware of before attempting to run this script:

-  * As of now, this script is designed to run on the Samsung Series 3 ARM Chromebook, from within chromeOS.
-      (Option to be able to run this script on another device are in the works.)
-      (see the bottom of this document for a list of upcoming features and additional script plans)

-  * The script will not run completely unless only one form of install media is mounted.
-    (only one port, including the SDcard slot, and or one of the USB ports, should be occupied when you run this script. the script will not do it's thing, if one than one port, or if no ports have storage media plugged in.)

-  * There is currently no option to install to internal flash memory (feature is in the works)

-  * You must be connected to the internet when the script is ran. - This script downloads the Arch Linux ARM GNU/Linux distribution.
-Without being connected to the internet.
-No internet, and the script can't do it's thing.

-Instructions:
+To install Arch Linux ARM on a SDcard / USB drive:

 Make sure that developer mode is enabled.